 To get to the central square in the historic centre of Arezzo from Arezzo train station you can walk.
 Cross the street from the station then walk uphill on Via Guido Monaco for about 1 km (not terribly steep).
 You can also catch a bus there.
 Head to Piazza Guido Monaco and catch the 'LFSC32' bus which circumnavigates the city and eventually drops you at the cathedral.

 If you drive from Siena to Arezzo, it will take about an hour.
 The fastest way to get from Siena to Arezzo on public transport is the Siena Arezzo bus 138.
 There are several buses a day from Via Tozzi in the centre of Siena to Arezzo bus terminal, just across the street from the train station.
 Bus 138 takes about 1 hour 30 minutes and costs about €8.
-This is the bus timetable from Siena to Arezzo.
+This is the bus website that runs from Siena to Arezzo.

 You can get to Arezzo from Umbria International Airport near Perugia by bus and train.